Mohammed Jabarah: Militant activity

 In July 2000, Abdul Rahman left for an Afghan training camp, and the following month Mohammed flew to Kuwait where he met with Ghaith who paid his fare to Karachi, from whence he traveled to Peshawar and hiked on foot into Torkham where the two brothers met up, waiting for their promised camp to finish construction and hanging around the Sheik Shaheed Abu Yahya Training Camp near Kabul instead.

 In early 2001, he was diagnosed by doctor Ayman al-Zawahiri with hepatitis, and given a month's bedrest.
 While his brother went home to Canada, Mohammed attended a 10-week program at Al Farouq training camp, where he declined an offer to become a trainer, before moving into a guesthouse in Kandahar where his brother later visited him.

 He vowed allegiance to bin Laden in May or July 2001 in Kandahar.
 Bin Laden sent him to Khalid Sheik Mohammed, who paired Jabarah with Ahmed Sahagi as a partner in Karachi.

-After meeting with Hambali, Jabarah was given three email addresses; only Mohammed would send mail to "silver_crack2002@yahoo.com", while only Hambali would send emails to honda_civic12@yahoo.com - and Jabarah was to use the address bob_marley123@yahoo.com to respond to them.
+After meeting with Hambali, Jabarah received three addresses for communication with different email IDs for strictly different tasks each: